georgedev9/health_checks_script_python/README.md

 This Python script checks the system CPU, Memory, and Disk Usage.

-It will send an email if there are problems, such as:
+It will send an email if there are problems such as:

 * Report an error if CPU usage is over 80%
 * Report an error if available disk space is lower than 20%